EBI-Metabolights/guides/docs/index.md

 ![Portal](assets/images/image7.png)

 ## Study Overview
 When you create a study the Guided submission process will take you through the setup step-by-step.
 It will guide you through raw and sample data upload, creating assays and provide you with controlled vocabulary/ontology options in relevant fields.
 If you don’t have all the information to hand, don’t worry!
-You can access and edit your entire study at any time when in submission from your My Studies page.Each MetaboLights study has 4 main sections, study description, sample, assay and metabolite information.
+You can access and edit your entire study at any time when in submission from your [My Studies](https://www.ebi.ac.uk/metabolights/editor/console) page.

+Each MetaboLights study has 4 main sections, study description, sample, assay and metabolite information.
 The basic outlines for each are given below.
 Each section also corresponds to a specific file as indicated in which the information is stored.

 ### Study description (i_MTBLSxxx.txt)
 This section provides a description of the study, an overview that will inform the reader the type of data they will find.

 ![Portal](assets/images/image29.png)
 ![Portal](assets/images/image20.png)
+**Note:** *Study identifier & title (b) Contacts (c) Study Description (Abstract) (d) Publication link (e) Design Descriptors (Keywords) (f) Protocol text*

-There are several parts to this section;
+There are several parts to this section:

-* `(a) Study identifier & title`: MTBLSXXX identifier provided by MetaboLights and descriptive title which should match manuscript title.
+* `(a) Study identifier & title`: MTBLSxxx identifier provided by MetaboLights and descriptive title which should match manuscript title.
 * `(b) Author information`: A list of all contributing authors.
 * `(c) Abstract`: High level description of the study.
 * `(d) Manuscript publication information:` Manuscript title, authors and public link.
 A tentative title should be provided if the manuscript is in preparation.
 This can be updated at any stage by contacting MetaboLights Help directly and a DOI / PMID Identifier can be used to update title/author/abstract directly from the manuscript.